Skip to main content

 Bank Code

-Use the drop-down list to select the bank account that you want to reconcile.
+Use the ‘Bank Code’ drop-down list to select the bank account that you want to reconcile.

 Click here to view an Administrator Note.

-Bank accounts and their details such as BSB and Account number are set up using program Finance > General Ledger > Setup Information > Company Information on the 'Bank Accounts' tab.
+Bank accounts and their details, such as BSB and account numbers, are set up in TASS.web Finance > General Ledger > Setup Information > General Ledger Setup on the 'Bank Accounts' tab.

 Opening Balance

-The program will automatically display the closing balance from the last reconciled sheet for this bank account.
+The ‘Opening Balance’ field is read-only and automatically displays the closing balance from the last reconciled sheet for the selected bank account above.

 Statement Sheet Number

-Each time a reconciliation is completed for this bank account this will number will increment.
-This field automatically displays the number of the current statement sheet.
+Each time a reconciliation is completed for this bank account, the ‘Statement Sheet Number’ will increment.
+This read-only field automatically displays the number of the current statement sheet.

-It is common to reconcile from bank account details provided from various on-line banking products.
-Statement sheet numbers are often not provided by these products, hence keeping this number in sync with the bank's physical paper based statement number becomes irrelevant.
+It is common to reconcile from bank account details provided by various online banking products.
+Statement sheet numbers are often not provided by these products; keeping this number in sync with the bank's physical paper-based statement number becomes irrelevant.

 Closing Balance